pytorch/examples/imagenet/README.md

                         processes per node, which has N GPUs.
-This is the fastest way to use PyTorch for either single node or multi node data parallel training --benchmark           Benchmark mode, will use synthetic image data --benchmark-iter BENCHMARK_ITER
+This is the fastest way to use PyTorch for either single node or multi node data parallel training
-                        Number of iterations to benchmark
 ```